nikhilparulkar/agltest/README.md

       Open the WebApI project .sln using MS Studion 2017 onwards and run the project in debug mode.

-      Run the TestAGLEnergy.html in chrome or any browser.At present Frontend app is configured to use Debug URL of RestFul Web Service.
+      Run the TestAGLEnergy.html in chrome or any browser.At present, Frontend app is configured to use Debug URL of RestFul Web Service.

 How to Run Unit Test: